Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 The main results on the EarthReason dataset~\citep{li2025segearth} are summarized in Table~\ref{tab:earthreason_results}.
 Following the experimental protocol of SegEarth-R1~\citep{li2025segearth}, the reference model introduced alongside EarthReason, all methods were trained exclusively on the official training split to ensure fair comparison.

 For clarity, we categorize existing approaches into two main families.
 (1) End-to-end reasoning--segmentation models jointly optimize reasoning and segmentation within a unified architecture by fine-tuning the mask decoder together with the vision–language backbone (e.g., LISA~\citep{lai2024lisa}, PixelLM~\citep{ren2024pixellm}, PSALM~\citep{zhang2024psalm}, SegEarth-R1~\citep{li2025segearth}).
-(2) Decoupled LVLM–SAM frameworks explicitly separate reasoning and segmentation into two modules: an LVLM that interprets the query and generates geometric prompts, and a frozen SAM-based executor that produces segmentation masks (e.g., Seg-Zero~\citep{liu2025seg}, VisionReasoner~\citep{liu2025visionreasoner}, RemoteReasoner~\citep{yao2025remotereasoner}, and our proposed Think2Seg-RS).
+(2) Decoupled LVLM–SAM frameworks, which employ an LVLM to guide a frozen segmenter via geometric prompts (e.g., Seg-Zero~\citep{liu2025seg}, VisionReasoner~\citep{liu2025visionreasoner}, RemoteReasoner~\citep{yao2025remotereasoner}, and our proposed Think2Seg-RS).

 To evaluate Seg-Zero~\citep{liu2025seg} and its successor VisionReasoner~\citep{liu2025visionreasoner} on remote sensing imagery, we adapted their training pipelines to EarthReason.
 Both methods were originally designed for natural image datasets such as RefCOCOg~\citep{yu2016modeling}, which provide instance-level masks enabling direct generation of pseudo box–point supervision.
 In contrast, EarthReason supplies only a single semantic-level binary mask for each image, sometimes covering several spatially distinct objects (e.g., clustered storage tanks in Fig.~\ref{fig:EarthReason_results}).
 To reproduce Seg-Zero, we followed its original approach by deriving one tight bounding box and two interior points from the entire mask.
 For VisionReasoner, we first decomposed each semantic-level mask into sub-instances by clustering foreground pixels using DBSCAN~\citep{ester1996density}, then generated a separate box–point pair for each cluster.
 Both reproductions were trained and evaluated under identical settings.